Kickoff Meetings: Why They Are Crucial And How To Succeed With Them

 What holds organisations back is the lack of a good process around their kickoff meetings (including an understanding of why they are important).
 This is especially if working with offshore developers who might not have that shoulder-to-shoulder proximity.

 At Groove Technology, we love and value good process – it’s the backbone of how we operate everyday.
-So, I wanted to share how we run our kickoff meetings for technical managers looking to level up.
+So, I wanted to share how we run our software development project kickoff meetings for technical managers looking to level up.
 Let’s kickoff.

 Kickoff meetings are to help all stakeholders of a project align on the roles, goals, ‘why now’s’ and ‘exactly how’s’ before everyone really gets down to business.